gkando/Sprint-Challenge-Redux-Smurfs/README.md

 - [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

   A thunk is a function that’s returned by another function.
+  Redux Thunk middleware allows you to write action creators that return a function instead of an action.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.

 ## Project Set Up

 Follow these steps to set up your project: